esy/esy.github.io/docs/environment.md

 and `esy` will ensure that the build command is interpreted as `"make 1.2.0"`.
-In this example the interpolation region includes just one `esy` variable `@company/widget-factory.version` - which is substituted with the version number for the `@company/widget-factory` package.
+In this example the interpolation region includes just one `esy` variable `@company/widget-factory.version` which is substituted with the version number for the `@company/widget-factory` package.

 Package specific variables are prefixed with their package name, followed by an `esy` "property" of that package such as `.version` or `.lib`.

-`esy` also provides some other built in variables which help with path and environment manipulation in a cross platform manner.
+`esy` also provides some other built in variables which help with path and environment manipulation in a cross-platform manner.

 **Supported Variable Substitutions:**